 The Blossom Trail Players plans to perform its latest production, “Beauty and the Beast,” at 7:30 p.m.
-June 20 to 22 and June 27 to 29 at Sanger High’s multipurpose room, 1045 N. Bethel Ave.
+June 27 to 29 at Sanger High’s multipurpose room, 1045 N. Bethel Ave.
 Cost is $15 for adults.
-The Junior Company performs at 2 p.m.
-June 29.
-A matinee is planned at 2 p.m.
-June 29.
+The Junior Company performs at the 2 p.m. matinee June 29.

 Proteus Inc. is now offering vocational training to all Sanger students.
 Training includes EMT, auto mechanic and forestry options as well as tutoring, career guidance and work experience.
 Details, Linda Galvan 559-891-0135.

 The Sanger Eagles’ taco nights are 5:30 to 7:30 p.m. the first and third Mondays of the month.
 Breakfasts will be from 8:30 to 10:30 a.m. every second Saturday of the month.
 The location is 225 J St. Details, Jim Batten 559-875-6820 or Denny Noller 559-392-1936.